 Light up stairwells and door entrances from outside.
 The door jamb is sometimes raised a little and you don’t want to trip over them.
-Inside areas should be fine and perhaps highlight any areas with luminous tape or change the surface and have it smoothed over, so there are no chance of tripping and falling.
+Inside areas should be fine and perhaps highlight any areas with luminous tape or change the surface and have it smoothed over, so there is no chance of tripping and falling.

 Hand Rails and Grab Bars

 Safety Tips for Seniors – Tip#3

 It is important to check the Hand Rails and Grab Bars regularly to make sure they are sturdy and supported.
 Walk around the house and decide now while you are able-bodied to see where you may need more rails.
 It may be a good idea to think about putting in a wheelchair ramp or at least have a number handy and an estimation on what it will cost to add one at a later stage.